soulfood77/JavaScript-HW-2017/5_NodeJS/Notes_NodeJS.md

         > Video at [1:07:00](https://youtu.be/HKMlLdcuyBE?t=1h7m)

         A tool which mocks the Node.js http server (can mock express as well).
 Fakes a web server and allows to create http requests, assert properties of the response.
+Can check if the request type is json, if a unauthorised user has access to a sepecific route, etc.

         To be able to test, the app needs to have `module.exports = app`.